rileyjnevins/minecraft-dos-patch/README.md

 - Create patches for various panels.
   - Pterodactyl
   - Multicraft
 - Support for various linux distros.
+- Create signatures of identified plugins for protective scanning.

 ## What is the root issue?
 Often times, the software hosting providers use rely on docker for containerization.
 This results in a virtual interface being created for each "server", which has access to the physical devices full internet capacity.
 This allows the bad actor(s) to send bulk traffic to a remote victim host.